You manage reports through the Reports page, which is accessed by clicking the Reports link in the Data Discovery sidebar on the left.

 REMEDIATION TIMESTAMP – the time when encryption (i.e. remediation) was applied.

 CLASSIFICATION ASSIGNED – the classification profile assigned to remediation.

 The Security Rules/Key Rules section of the remediation report details lists the security rules that have been applied in the process of remediating the risk, in the order in which they were applied.

 Remediation Status Info

 Possible statuses for the REMEDIATION STATUS card:

-- Not Supported: This will appear for data objects that belong to a Data Store that does not support remediation.
-Currently only LOCAL STORAGE data stores support remediation.
+Not Supported: This will appear for data objects that belong to a Data Store that does not support remediation.
+Currently only local storage and network type (NFS and SMB/CIFS share) data stores support remediation.